ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _East Saginaw courier._](https://chroniclingamerica.loc.gov/lccn/sn97063063/1861-06-27/ed-1/seq-1)

 #### 1861-06-27 &middot; East Saginaw, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Argut
+Hints to Ladies.
+It is a great mis­
+take in female education to keep a young
+lady&#x27;s time and attention devoted to only
+tho fashionable literature of the day.
+If
+you would qualify her for conversation
+you must give her something to talk
+about, give her education with the actual
+world and its transpiring event.
+Urge
+her to read newspapers and become fami­
+liar with tho present character and im­
 provement of our race.
 History is of
 some importance but tho past world is
 dead, and we have little comparatively to